GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 ## Patient-Powered Innovations: Framing Problems Into Opportunities With Health+ (12:30 pm - 12:50 pm, ET)

 As designers and technologists in government, how can we put the American people first, listening and learning from them every step of the way?
-In this talk, you'll hear about how the [Health+](https://www.hhs.gov/cto/initiatives/digital-services/health-plus/index.html) methodology at the Department of Health and Human Services (HHS) facilitates patient-centered innovations as part of the [LymeX](https://www.hhs.gov/cto/initiatives/innovation-and-partnerships/lyme-innovation/lymex/index.html) public-private partnership.
-You'll learn about the playbook we've created to frame problems effectively, starting first and foremost with your stakeholders that are experts in their lived experiences.
-You'll also learn about how to apply these human-centered design methods in your own projects.
+In this talk, we heard about how the [Health+](https://www.hhs.gov/cto/initiatives/digital-services/health-plus/index.html) methodology at the Department of Health and Human Services (HHS) facilitates patient-centered innovations as part of the [LymeX](https://www.hhs.gov/cto/initiatives/innovation-and-partnerships/lyme-innovation/lymex/index.html) public-private partnership.
+We learned about the playbook we've created to frame problems effectively, starting first and foremost with your stakeholders that are experts in their lived experiences.
+We also learned about how to apply these human-centered design methods in your own projects.

 In this session we heard from the following speaker: